sercala97/PySpark_Debt_Development_conutries/README.md

 # PySpark_World_Bank_international_debt-data

-Using pyspark RDDs' to awnser questions about countries debt
+Using pyspark RDDs' to answer questions about countries debt